 Let me show you how to limit Steam download speed.

 Limit Steam Download Speed

 Limiting download speed in Steam is far easier than you think.
 Previously, you needed to edit Steam config files to limit the download speed.
 But, that's no longer the case.
-Steam has built-in options to limit the download speed.
-However, the option is buried deep and due to the dark user interface and small letters, it can be a bit harder to find for some users.
+The modern version of Steam client has built-in options to limit the download speed.
+However, the option is buried deep within the settings app.
+Moreover, due to the dark user interface and small letters, it can be a bit harder to find for some users.
 But, follow the below steps and you should be good.

 1. First, if you haven't already, launch Steam by searching for it in the start menu.